Fry and Leela's Big Fling: Plot

-At the end of the day at Planet Express, the crew take their leave of each other in the locker room.
-Fry and Leela pretend to go their separate ways, but after everyone else is gone, the two emerge from hiding places and attempt to begin a romantic evening together.
+As the crew leave Planet Express at the end of the day, Fry and Leela pretend to go their separate ways, but after everyone else has left the locker room, the two emerge from hiding places and attempt to begin a romantic evening together.
 However, they constantly find themselves being interrupted by the presence of Scruffy in the building, Bender unsuccessfully attempting to mug them during a walk in Central Park, Zoidberg as a busboy clearing their table in the middle of their meal at Elzar's restaurant, and Leela being self-conscious about Nibbler at her apartment.
 When Leela complains about the impossibility of being alone, a targeted advertisement appears on her wristlojackimator.
 The ad promotes Casa Isolada Eco Resort, a resort that caters to only one couple at a time and is devoid of other people.
-The ad announces a discount for Leela because she would be a repeat customer.
+Leela is offered a discount as a repeat customer.
 Fry becomes jealous at this news, and Leela admits that she had visited once with her ex, Sean.

 The next day, the other crew members are loading the ship with tiny cars for a delivery to Simian 7, "the Planet of the Apes" where humans are strictly forbidden.
 Fry and Leela enter and announce that they are taking a week off.
 Farnsworth initially objects until Fry reminds him that they are humans.
 Left shorthanded, Farnsworth instructs Amy to participate in the delivery disguised in her marmoset pajamas.

 At Casa Isolada, Fry and Leela enjoy a very nice day together.
-When they go skinny dipping in the pool, Leela's old boyfriend Sean inexplicably appears, much to both Fry and Leela's shock.
+When they go skinny dipping in the pool, Leela's ex-boyfriend Sean inexplicably appears, much to both Fry and Leela's shock.
 Sean explains that he is here on vacation, availing himself of the repeat-customer discount, only to run into bad fortune as his homeward shuttle to end his vacation is "under repair".
 Fry's jealousy, already at a fever pitch due to Sean's physical presence here, is further aroused when Leela accepts Sean's invitation to go to the resort's bar and catch up.
-Leela and Sean catch up fairly quickly, but then Sean plays his saxophone for her until she is quite bored and Fry is quite drunk and angry.
-Fry interrupts them and picks a fight with Sean.
+Leela and Sean catch up fairly quickly, but then Sean plays his saxophone for her until a drunk and angry Fry interrupts them and picks a fight with Sean.
 Sean's wife, Darlene, interrupts the fight to announce that the shuttle is repaired.
 She and Sean depart immediately to avoid any extra resort fees.